-Domestic CO2 emissions are dominated using gas.
+Domestic CO2 emissions are dominated by the use of gas.
 This supports the founding principle of the council's programme to decarbonise its social housing stock and its project to support private homeowners and landlords to move to heating solutions that do not use fossil fuels.
-The downward trend in domestic electricity emissions can currently be largely attributable to the decarbonisation of the electric grid using renewables.
+The downward trend in domestic electricity emissions can currently be largely attributable to the decarbonisation of the electric grid through the use of renewables.